saichandglobal/ssss/.gitlab/issue_templates/corrective_action.md

 <!--
 Note the originating incident(s) and link known related incidents/other issues.

-The relation will happen automatically if you are creating this issue from an incident, if this isn't done already please comment the following line:
+The relation will happen automatically if you are creating this issue from an incident, if this isn't done already please uncomment the following line:
 /relate gitlab-com/gl-infra/production#ISSUE_ID
 -->